nextgenbio/nextgenbio/workshops_03.md

 ---
 layout: page
 title: About
-permalink: /workshops/
+permalink: /workshops_03/
-date: 2018-04-23
+date: 2018-02-15
 ---

 ## The next workshop

-The next (and fourth!) workshop will run on 18-20th June 2018 at the University of Huddersfield.
+The next (and third!) workshop will run on 21-23rd March 2018.
 It is aimed at researchers with limited or no previous experience in programming and data analysis but who need these approaches in their research in the life sciences.
 If you are not sure if you are in this group, consider the following example.

 Given the file `test.txt`:
 ~~~